Cover image for 10 usability heuristics: The ultimate guide to better UI design

 Research confirms that consistent inline validation saves user time and effort.
 Inconsistent patterns force users to learn new rules for every interaction.

+Microsoft Office maintains consistency across Word, Excel, and PowerPoint through the same Ribbon interface and menu structures.
 In contrast, 65% of mobile sites lack breadcrumbs on product pages, limiting users' ability to navigate hierarchy according to established web standards.

-Heuristic 5: Error Prevention
+Heuristic 5: Error prevention

 Prevention techniques: